 Some of the activities included children picking fruit, or collecting firewood or fodder/leaves from trees, training/herding goats or cattle, all of which made children vulnerable to injuries.
 All these activities of children were often overlooked by the participants during the discussion, as they were prevalent as normal activities in a typical Nepali family.
 The mothers’ group participants observed that injuries are by-products of activities.
 Since such activities are very common occurrences injuries are also usual phenomena.
 Some of the students felt that injuries were also high in towns because of the increasing number of motorised vehicles and poor driving behaviour.

 The common places and context of injuries are summarised in the Table 2.

-Table 2 Common places of injury occurrence
+Table 2 Common places of injury occurrence and activities